redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 In order to front services with Auth{n,z}, Authorino provides an authorization proxy (using Envoy) for publicly  exposed [KServe inference endpoint](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.10/html/serving_models/serving-large-models_serving-large-models#manually-adding-an-authorization-provider_serving-large-models).
 You can enable token authorization for models that you expose outside the platform to ensure that only authorized parties can make inference requests.

-Create subscription for the Authorino Operator
+Review subscription for the Authorino Operator

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1